GadkiyAbram/GyrodataSakhalinKtln/README.md

   - Engineer1 & 2 - this values comes from API and hardrecoded in DB
   - Client - the same as for Engineers

+After the Job has been created, the circulation hours will be shown in Tools screen and will be taken into account while calculating the Total Item Circulation Hours